shakibaam/Data-mining-Final/README.md

 3. Feature engineering

 ## Building the Classifier Model
-To build the classifier, we will be using the XGBoost library.
+To build the classifier, we will use the XGBoost library.
 The classifier will be trained on the dataset to predict the presence or absence of diabetes.

 ## Hyperparameter Tuning
 We will perform hyperparameter tuning to optimize the performance of the classifier.